 Viewing Job Details

-To view the list of Veeam Backup Agent for Windows and Veeam Backup Agent for Linux jobs at the necessary backup infrastructure level:
+To view the list of Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix jobs at the necessary backup infrastructure level:

 - At the bottom of the inventory pane, click Data Protection View.

 - In the inventory pane, select the necessary backup infrastructure node.